Mahich123/Shift/README.md

 # What is Shift?

-Shift is an open-source interpreted programming language made for general-purpose. written in [Golang](https://go.dev/).
+Shift is an open-source interpreted programming language made for general-purpose programming currently implemented in [Golang](https://go.dev/).

 ## Download